(A) Final leveling of a manufactured home.

 (c) Two or more separate rails shall be considered continuous if the termination of the rails occurs over a single tread and within four inches (101.6 mm) of each other.
 If the transition occurs between a wall mounted handrail and handrail/guardrail combination, the wall mounted handrail shall return into the wall.

 All required handrails shall be of one of the following types or shall be equivalent graspability.

-(1) Type I. Handrails with a circular cross section shall have an outside diameter of at least one and one fourth inches (32 mm) and not greater than two inches (51 mm).
-If the handrails is not circular, it shall have a perimeter dimension of at least four inches (102 mm) and not greater than six and one-fourth inches (160 mm) with a maximum cross section of dimension of two and one-fourth (57 mm).
+(1) Type I. Handrails with a circular cross section shall have an outside diameter of at least one and one-fourth inches (32 mm) and not greater than two inches (51 mm).
+If the handrail is not circular, it shall have a perimeter dimension of at least four inches (102 mm) and not greater than six and one-fourth inches (160 mm) with a maximum cross section dimension of two and one-fourth inches (57 mm).

 (I) Bulkhead enclosure stairways.